Capability Definition

 • HR

-Many definitions for capability and business capability are vague or bad and accept business functions and business processes to be labeled as business capability.
+Many definitions for capability and business capability are vague or bad, and accept business processes and business functions to be labeled as business capability.

 Why would you call business functions business capabilities?
 That would only create misunderstanding and confusion!